 Adobe After Effects is a professional-level program designed for creating motion graphics, adding visual effects, doing colour grading and compositing elements together (live action video, CG animation, 2D graphics, particle effects etc).
 In this case Tom simply adds a TV-style noise filter and exports the footage as a PNG sequence.

 The sequence is imported into popVideo where Jantol can crop in on the image and trim the sequence in length, removing any unwanted frames and reducing the file size.
 He then exports it with a transparent background, and It’s ready to use in iClone. popVideo is also useful for generating transparency from blue- and green-screen footage, adding masks, changing the resolution and timing of a clip, and even doing realtime 3D compositing,

 The popVideo file is mapped onto one of the planes created earlier and made self-illuminating with an eery glow – all visible and editable in realtime.
 It’s now a case of animating the plane so the magician appears to jump out of the TV screen and grow in size as he lands in the room.
-Because the animation is attached to a plane, it exists in the 3D space of the room and can be positioned, scaled, rotated, and keyframed just like any other object.
+Because the 2D character animation is attached to a plane, it exists in the 3D space of the room and can be positioned, scaled, rotated, and keyframed just like any other object.